 Why is it necessary to keep updated about markers for aged people?

 People in their old Age should be updated about their health often.
 It is necessary for several reasons.
 Firstly, it enables early detection and management of age-related diseases such as diabetes, hypertension, and osteoporosis and improves overall well-being.
 Secondly, staying informed allows for timely vaccinations and preventive screenings.
 This helps in reducing the risk of infections and detecting any potential health issues at an early stage.
 Thirdly, being aware of current health guidelines and recommendations allows us to make informed decisions regarding nutrition, exercise, and medication management.
 Lastly, staying updated facilitates better communication with healthcare professionals.
 This communication leads to personalized care and improved quality of life for older adults.
-For example, the risk of cancer of the ovaries increases for old-aged women, but the CA125 Home Test Kit helps to monitor this condition.
+For example, the risk of cancer of the ovaries increases for old-aged women, but the CA125 Lab Kit helps to monitor and test this condition.
 Therefore, regular health updates are vital in maintaining optimal health and promoting healthy ageing.

 Ageing: Balancing Challenges and Opportunities for a Thriving Society